Town of Topsail Beach partners with North Carolina Coastal Federation on sound side living shoreline projects

 Tracy Skrabal, a coastal scientist with the federation, said that the goal of the project is to install at least three different living shoreline designs, such as a vertical wall or oyster bag sill, or one of several innovative approaches.
 “By design, living shoreline projects restore or protect our valuable salt marshes, which is often not possible with the use of traditional bulkheads and rip rap,” she said.
 “These hardened structures can increase the erosion and loss of these wetlands and shallow areas.
 The purpose here is not to just build four projects, but to use this as a training tool and demonstration for property owners, marine contractors and other shoreline professionals.

 Town Manager Mike Rose adds “We want people to understand that we can affordably protect against erosion, increase the resiliency of these shoreline during hurricanes and other storms, and protect our ecosystems and estuarine water quality as well.”

-The first living shoreline project will include the construction of a sill structure constructed from bagged oyster shell, which will provide erosion control and serve as a living reef for news oysters.
-The shoreline landward of the oyster bag structures will be restored with marsh species, which are critical habitat for fish and other estuarine animals.
-The project includes an opening to allow for continued access to the water for canoes, kayaks, etc. Construction is scheduled to begin during early March 2021, with additional projects to continue through 2021.
+The first living shoreline project included construction of an oyster bag sill to provide erosion control and serve as a living reef for news oysters.
+The shoreline landward of the oyster bag structures was restored with marsh grass that provides critical habitat for fish and other estuarine animals.
+The project includes an opening to allow for continued access to the water for canoes, kayaks, etc. Construction of the first project was completed late spring 2021.